urbanware-org/typefx/README.md

 ### Dynamic

-Prints the output "typewriter-like" as if a person was typing (available in the *Python* module, only).
+Prints the output "typewriter-like" as if a person was typing.
+This method is available in the *Python* modules, only.

 **Usage example:**